Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Data and Methodology

 \subsubsection{DESI DR2 BAO data}

 For our second analysis, we replace the SDSS data with the more precise and up-to-date BAO measurements from the DESI DR2~\cite{Abdul-Karim2025}.
 These data are derived from several distinct tracer samples, including the Bright Galaxy Sample (BGS), LRG, ELGs, QSOs, and the Ly$\alpha$ forest.
-The total $\chi^2$ is constructed by summing the contributions from each independent tracer, and a correction factor is applied to the sound horizon calculation to ensure consistency with the DESI collaboration's results~\cite{Shen2025}.
+The specific methodology for utilizing these data and constructing the total $\chi^2$ is detailed in Ref.~\cite{Shen2025}.